 For realistic prop guns, this means we handle them like guns, not like toys, anywhere others can see us.

-This means people, pets, and property.
-Obviously this is going to be difficult to follow while getting good costume photos; more on that later.
+Obviously this is going to be difficult to follow while getting good costume photos, especially at crowded conventions, but don’t worry

 This is less critical for cosplayers, because you won’t even have a target, much less fire at it.
-But it’s a good rule to know — walls don’t necessarily stop bullets, nor do human bodies, and you can easily hurt someone through your practice target or the bad guy if you’re not paying close attention.
+But it’s a good rule to know — bullets can pass through walls, vehicles, or human bodies, and you can easily hurt someone beyond your target if you’re not paying close attention to your surroundings.

 Does it really matter?
 I think so.
 A quick Google search for “police shoot toy gun” turns up over 3 million hits on news stories; this one (the top result in today’s search) features a man in costume napping in a hotel, which might be any cosplayer!